PandemiaProject/pandemia/README.md

 The input component allows the user to specify a **Policy**, consisting of interventions.
 Featured interventions include:
-* Vaccination
 * Border Closure
 * Lockdown
 * Testing and Contact Tracing
 * Quarantine
 * Face Masks
+* Vaccination

-Reporters collect output data for visualization and analysis.
+Objects of type **Reporter** collect output data for visualization and analysis.

 A number of **World Factory** and **Component** examples are provided for the user.
 In particular, for each **Component**, a default model is provided, as well as a void model in case the user does not wish for this component to be active during a simulation.
 Among the **World Factory** examples are **Global** and **Global Grid**.
-Both factories model all the countries in the world, using air travel data to configure travel between countries.
-Whereas **Global** implements homogeneous mixing within each country, **Global Grid** implements a simple model of hetergeneous mixing, based on average household size and population density grids. **Global Grid** also allows the user to limit the simulation to a subset of countries.
+Both these factories model all the countries in the world, using air travel data to configure travel between countries.
+Whereas **Global** implements homogeneous mixing within each country, **Global Grid** implements a simple model of hetergeneous mixing, based on average household size and population density grids. **Global Grid** also allows the user to limit the simulation to a only subset of countries, or even only one.
 For both of these world factories, the recommended scale factor is 0.0005.

 Scenarios are configured using YAML.
-A scenario consists of a choice of world factory, and a choice of submodel for each of the simulation components, together with configurations for each of these selected objects and the reporters.
+A scenario consists of a choice of world factory, and a choice of submodel for each of the simulation components, together with configurations for each of these objects and the reporters.
 Example scenarios can be found in the [Scenarios](Scenarios/) directory.
 The homogeneous mixing scenerio **Global** uses the **Global** world factory, while the heterogeneous mixing scenario **Global Grid** uses the **Global Grid** world factory.
+For each scenario, all parameter values are set in the corresponding .yaml file.

 ### Input Data
 Input data for each scenario are found in the [Scenarios/](Scenarios/) directory.
-For example, all input data for the **Global** scenario is found in the [Scenarios/Global/data](Scenarios/Global/data).
+For example, all input data for the **Global** scenario is found in [Scenarios/Global/data](Scenarios/Global/data).
-All input data for the **Global Grid** scenario is found in the [Scenarios/Global_Grid/data](Scenarios/Global_Grid/data).
+All input data for the **Global Grid** scenario is found in [Scenarios/Global_Grid/data](Scenarios/Global_Grid/data).

 The **Global Grid** factory uses the following grid data, available under a CC BY 4.0 license: